deficollective/defiscan/src/content/protocols/lido-v2.md

 ## Staking Modules

-Lido allocates funds to different staking module who handle their own set of _Node Operators_ and incentive mechanism.
+Lido allocates funds to different staking modules that handle their own set of _Node Operators_ and incentive mechanisms.
 Each new module is approved through governance proposals and 3 modules are currently deployed: the _Curated_, _Simple-DVT_, and _Community_ staking modules.
 We detail each of those below.

 ## Curated and Simple-DVT Staking Modules